Midlands: Geology

-The area is predominantly low-lying and flat apart from isolated hills such as Turners Hill within the Black Country conurbation at 271 m (889 ft) and the Wrekin just south of Wellington near Telford at 407 m (1,335 ft).
-Upland areas lie in the west and north of the region with the Shropshire Hills to the west, close to the England–Wales border and the Peak District area of the southern Pennines in the north of the region.
+The area is predominantly low-lying and flat apart from isolated hills such as Turners Hill within the West Midlands conurbation at 271 m (889 ft) and the Wrekin just south of Wellington near Telford at 407 m (1,335 ft).
+Upland areas lie in its west and north, with the Shropshire Hills to the west, close to the England–Wales border and the Peak District area of the southern Pennines in its north.
 The Shropshire Hills reach a height of 540 m (1,771 ft) at Brown Clee Hill and includes the Long Mynd, Clee Hills and Stiperstones ridge.
 Wenlock Edge, running through the middle of the Shropshire Hills Area of Outstanding Natural Beauty (AONB), is a long, low ridge, which extends for over 15 mi.
 The Peak District reaches heights of between 300 m (1,000 ft) and 600 m (2,000 ft); Kinder Scout is the highest point at 636 m (2,086 ft).
 Further south, the Welsh border reaches over 700 m (2,000 ft) high, at Twyn Llech (Black Mountain), which at 703 m (2,306 ft) is thus the highest point in Herefordshire.

 The Precambrian Malverns are formed of some of the oldest rock in England (dating from the Cryogenian period, at around 680 million years old) and extend for 8 mi through two West Midlands counties (Worcestershire and Herefordshire) as well as northern Gloucestershire in the southwest.
 The highest point of the hills is the Worcestershire Beacon at 425 m (1,394 ft) above sea level (OS Grid reference SO768452).

 The Cotswolds – designated an AONB in 1966. – extend for over 90 mi through Oxfordshire, Gloucestershire, Wiltshire, Somerset, Warwickshire, and Worcestershire.
 They reach a highest point of 330 m (1,082 ft) at Cleeve Hill.

 Areas of lower hills, in the range 200 m (600 ft) – 300 m (1000 ft), include Charnwood Forest in Leicestershire, Cannock Chase in Staffordshire, and the Lincolnshire Wolds (100 m (300 ft) – 200 m (600 ft)); the latter having some prominence despite their modest altitude given their location in typically low-lying Lincolnshire near to the east coast.

-Lincolnshire is the only coastal county in the Midlands as the region is bordered by Wales to the west.
+Lincolnshire is the only coastal county in the Midlands as its west is bordered by Wales.
 It is also where the Midlands' lowest points can be found as some places fall below sea level, with the lowest points being near Thorpe Tilney in North Kesteven and Stickford in East Lindsey.